salrashid123/terraform_vcs/README.md

 * Convert the Terraform JSON Payload to a GCP Structured log and emit them to its own log type.

+>> This repo is not supported by Google

 ### Setup

 Its assumed you already have a Terraform Cloud account setup as well as a GCP project.